dotnet/docs-maui/docs/android/asset-packs.md

 ## Download `OnDemand` asset packs

-If you're using an `OnDemand` asset pack, you'll need to download it manually.
-To do this, you must add the [Xamarin.Google.Android.Play.Asset.Delivery](https://www.nuget.org/packages/Xamarin.Google.Android.Play.Asset.Delivery) NuGet package to your project.
+If you app uses an `OnDemand` asset pack, it'll need to download it manually.
+To do this, add the [Xamarin.Google.Android.Play.Asset.Delivery](https://www.nuget.org/packages/Xamarin.Google.Android.Play.Asset.Delivery) NuGet package to your project.
 This NuGet package provides access to the `AssetPackStateUpdateListener` type, that enables you to monitor the progress of the download.
-However, in .NET this type is wrapped by the `AssetPackStateUpdateListenerWrapper` type, which can be used to register an event to monitor the download progress.
+However, in .NET this type is wrapped by the `AssetPackStateUpdateListenerWrapper` type, which can be used to register an event handler to monitor the download progress.

 To monitor the download progress you'll need to declare some fields: